Western Illinois University: Macomb Campus

 - If your appeal is successful, your eligibility is reinstated and you are

-- Placed on Financial Aid Probation for one term and required to regain 67% pace and 2.0 GPA, OR
+- Placed on Financial Aid Probation for one term and required to regain 67% pace and 2.0 GPA by the end of the term, OR

-- required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% pace of hours earned/attempted and 2.0 cumulative GPA.
+- Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% Pace and 2.0 cumulative GPA.

 - Limit of three appeals.